-- Computer with audio, high-speed internet access, e-mail.
-A headset is recommended for the live chats.
+- A headset is recommended (but optional) for the live chats.

-Who Should Apply: Anyone interested in computer science, problem solving, logical thinking, and learning!
+Who Should Apply: Anyone interested in computer science, technological innovations, creative problem solving, logical thinking, and learning!
 In fall 2016, the College Board launched its newest AP® course, AP Computer Science Principles.
 The course introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
-It is intended as a first course in computer science and is suitable for hard-working students as young as middle school.
+All hard-working high school students can succeed in this course, regardless of prior coding experience (or lack thereof)!

 Prerequisites: The necessary prerequisites for entering the AP CS Principles course include completion of Algebra I with B or better and experience in problem solving.
 Prospective students should be ready to commit 10 hours working alone on the computer each week.

-Course Description: The curriculum from Code.org is designed to prepare students for the AP CS Principles Exam and serve as a foundation for future studies in computer science.
-It is divided into 6 units: The Internet, Digital Information, Algorithms, Big Data and Privacy, Building Apps, Creating and Exploring PT.
+Course Description (Adapted from Code.org): The curriculum from Code.org is designed to prepare students for the AP CS Principles Exam and serve as a foundation for future studies in computer science.
+It is divided into 7 units: The Internet, Digital Information, Algorithms, Big Data and Privacy, Building Apps, and the Create and Explore Portfolio Tasks.